 Have you ever been curious about baking challah?
 Do you want to fight for food justice in Ithaca?
 Challah for Hunger is a group of students who work each week kneading and baking challah to benefit our local community.
-Each week they sell their uniquely flavored challahs (Everything but the bagel!
-Rosemary Garlic!) on campus.
+Each week they sell their uniquely flavored challahs on campus.
 All proceeds from the sales go to our local food bank.
 Students from all backgrounds are welcome to join us each week to bake together as a community!

 Jewish Greek Council

-Jewish Greek Council (JGC) aims to foster a community amongst Jewish students involved in Cornell’s Greek life.
-JGC allows Greek life students to meet with each other, network, and create Hillel programming specific to Jewish Greek students.
+The Jewish Greek Council aims to foster a community amongst Jewish students involved in Cornell’s Greek life.
+The Jewish Greek Council allows Greek life students to meet with each other, network, and create Hillel programming specific to Jewish Greek students.

 TAMID is a comprehensive, multi-phased student program on college campuses to connect American business-minded students with the Israeli economic landscape.
 TAMID Group at Cornell prepares the next generation of entrepreneurs and business professionals through a comprehensive education curriculum, pro-bono consulting for Tel Aviv-based startups, capital market investment research, and the opportunity for a summer internship program in Tel Aviv.
 Come be a part of an organization that has had a profound impact on the Israeli economic landscape.

 Cornellians for Israel (CFI) is Cornell's pro-Israel organization, which promotes awareness and programming on culture, politics and current events of Israel.
 CFI brings speakers to campus, lobbies government officials, hosts information tables, writes articles and sponsors other related events, which help students learn about Israel and the Middle East dynamic.
 To stay updated on CFI's latest happenings, like them on Facebook.

 Jewish Graduate Students